-- a) It is The Townships intention to conserve its cultural heritage landscapes - b) Cultural Heritage Character Area; are areas and landscapes of special cultural heritage value that although may or may not be designated under the Ontario Heritage Act, merits special conservation efforts and should be recognized for their specific heritage character.
-The following may be required; - i) A Heritage Impact Statement where site alterations to a property located with a Cultural Heritage Character Area is proposed. - ii) The protection of the viewpoints, such as those related to the Heritage Conservation Areas, the waterfronts, and heritage properties.

-- c) Areas other than those recognized as cultural heritage character area may have distinctive character and may at a future time be considered as having cultural heritage value or interest.
-To ensure that potential cultural heritage value or interest is not eroded, The Township will encourage all development be sympathetic to the neighbourhood as per the policies. - d) The Township will identify and maintain an inventory of cultural heritage landscapes as part of the Townships cultural Heritage Register to ensure that they are accorded with the same attentions and protections as the other types of cultural heritage resources.
+- a) It is The Townships intention to conserve its cultural heritage landscapes - b) The Township may identify Cultural Heritage Character Areas; being areas and landscapes of special cultural heritage value that although may or may not be designated under the Ontario Heritage Act, merits special conservation efforts and should be recognized for their specific heritage character.
+The following may be required; - i) A Heritage Impact Statement where site alterations to a property located with a Cultural Heritage Character Area is proposed. - ii) The protection of the viewpoints, such as those related to the Heritage Conservation Areas, the waterfronts, and heritage properties. - c) The Township will identify and maintain an inventory of cultural heritage landscapes as part of the Townships cultural Heritage Register to ensure that they are accorded with the same attentions and protections as the other types of cultural heritage resources.